RetricSu/gw-gitcoin-instruction/src/conceptual-explainers/standards.md

 ## ERC20 Proxy Contract

-The ERC20 Proxy Contract is a special smart contract written in Solidity, which is designed to run on a layer 2 network utilizing the Godwoken and Polyjuice frameworks.
-This contract provides the functionality to move tokens back and forth between layer 1 and layer 2.
-This allows a user to exchange an SUDT on Layer 1 for an equivalent ERC20 on Layer 2.
+The ERC20 Proxy Contract is a special smart contract written in Solidity, which is designed to run on a layer 2 network utilizing the [Godwoken](../conceptual-explainers/frameworks.md#godwoken) and [Polyjuice](../conceptual-explainers/frameworks.md#polyjuice) frameworks.
+This contract provides a way for EVM code to interact with an ERC20 token interface that is interfacing directly with Polyjuice to control SUDT tokens on Layer 2 as if they were ERC20 tokens.

-A deposit transaction is prepared on Layer 1 which takes the tokens being deposited and locks them, effectively taking them out of circulation.
-On Layer 2, the ERC20 proxy contract will then mint the equivalent amount of ERC20 tokens for the user who made the deposit.
+A deposit transaction is prepared on Layer 1 which takes the SUDT tokens and sends them to Godwoken to be locked, effectively taking them out of circulation on Layer 1.
+Godwoken will then issue the equivalent amount of SUDT tokens on Layer 2 for the user who deposited.
+The ERC20 Proxy Contract can then be used to view or transfer these layer 2 SUDT tokens.

 A withdrawl follows the same process in reverse.
-The ERC20 tokens on Layer 2 are deposited into the ERC20 Proxy Contract where they are burned.
-The equivalent number of locked SUDT tokens are then sent to the user on Layer 1.
+The ERC20 Proxy Contract is used to send the layer 2 SUDT tokens to Godwoken where they are burned.
+The equivalent number of locked SUDT tokens on Layer 1 are then released back to the user.

 - [Github](https://github.com/nervosnetwork/godwoken-polyjuice/tree/main/solidity/erc20)